-In 1915, a pair of Oberlin graduates opened a settlement house in an area of Cleveland called “The Roaring Third,” located at the corner of East 38th and Central Avenue.
-With foresight and vision, Russell Jelliffe and Rowena Woodham set out to establish a common ground where people of different races, religions, social and economic backgrounds could come together to seek and share common ventures.
+In 1915, a pair of Oberlin College (in nearby Oberlin, Ohio) graduates opened a settlement house in an area of Cleveland called “The Roaring Third,” located at the corner of East 38th Street and Central Avenue.
+With incredible vision, Russell and Rowena Woodham Jelliffe set out to establish a common ground where people of different races, religions, and social and economic backgrounds could come together to seek and share common ventures.

 The settlement house idea was conceived out of the principles upon which our nation was founded: that the individual is not wholly determined by his environment but has the capacity to transcend it.
 Each person can, by his response to his environment, change the way it affects him.
 Everyone can discover his own, independent significance and make his personal, distinct contribution to life.
-The Jelliffe’s soon discovered that the arts provided the perfect common ground.
-The early twenties saw a large number of African-Americans move into the area from the South.
-Resisting some pressure to exclude their new neighbors, the Jelliffe’s insisted that all races were welcome.
+The Jelliffes soon discovered that the arts provided the perfect common ground, and in 1917, plays at the new Playhouse Settle began.
+The early 1920s saw a large number of African Americans move into the area from the South during the Great Migration, but resisting some pressure to exclude their new neighbors, the Jelliffes, a Caucasian couple, insisted that all races were welcome.

 The Playhouse Settlement quickly became a magnet for some of the best African-American artists of the day.
 Dancers, printmakers, actors, and writers all found a place where they could practice their crafts.
 The Jelliffes held high standards of excellence in the arts, not for the sake of excellence, but because they knew that pursuing excellence makes the greatest demands on the individual to fulfill the promise of his potential.
 The Playhouse Settlement became an active contributor to the Harlem Renaissance, and Langston Hughes roamed the Settlement’s halls constantly.